devwee/aismarts_website/README.md

 ## License

-© 2025 AI Smarts.
+© 2025 Aismarts.
 All rights reserved.